Pulkit-Khandelwal/Machine-Learning-by-Andrew-Ng-Coursera-Solutions/README.md

-This repository contains my solutions for the programming assignments of the Machinne Learning MOOC on Coursera.
+This repository contains my solutions for the programming assignments of the Machine Learning MOOC on Coursera.